cloudbiskuit/notefort/README.md

 **Note**: The Helm chart is ready for multiple instances of the application (e.g., development and production).

 ### Application - Decommission
-This workflow decommissions the application from the Kubernetes cluster.
+This workflow gracefully scales down and prepares services for removal, and it uninstalls the application from the Kubernetes cluster.

 ## Proof of Concept (PoC)
 This section provides a demonstration of Notefort successfully deployed on AWS EKS, confirming the end-to-end setup from infrastructure provisioning to application deployment.